 Who I Am

-I’m a composer who sees art as a medium for beauty and truth.
-Everything I do—as pianist, arranger, writer, instructor—is informed by this vision (not to mention economic necessity).
-As a composer, my lineage traces from Gregorian chant to Palestrina to Ligeti.
+I’m a contemporary classical composer, music educator (currently at BASIS Ahwatukee in Phoenix), pianist, and father.
+As a composer, my lineage traces from Hildegard to Glass.
 My three B’s are Bach, Beethoven, and Borodin.
-I am also a fan of the Beatles (the fourth B), John Coltrane, Amjad Ali Khan, and Gungor.
-Originally from New York, I’m currently based in Phoenix where I share life with a smart and beautiful writer-speaker and our three rambunctious kids.
+I am also a fan of the Beatles (the fourth B), John Coltrane, Amjad Ali Khan, and Sufjan Stevens.
+Originally from Long Island, I’m currently based in Arizona where I share life with Renee Ronika Bhatti-Klug and our three spirited children.

-Gregory Kyle Klug is a contemporary classical composer and music instructor with a doctorate in music from the University of Northern Colorado.
-His solo album Diapason, which explores the expressive range and power of the piano, released through a successful Kickstarter in 2013.
-The composer’s research and other writings appear in Search Journal for New Music and Culture, The Journal of the American Liszt Society, The Philosopher Journal, Philosophical Investigations, and ProQuest which hosts his doctoral dissertation on biblical choral symphonies (2012).
-Dr. Klug’s work is informed by a diverse background: he studied business entrepreneurship as an undergraduate at Long Island University, creative writing at the 2004 Southampton College Writer’s Conference, and graphic art with Pam Capozzola in Westhampton Beach, NY.
-A native Long Islander, he is currently based in Phoenix where he enjoys life as a husband and father of three.
+Gregory Kyle Klug is a contemporary classical composer and music educator with a doctorate in music from the University of Northern Colorado.
+His solo album Diapason explores the expressive range and power of the piano, and released through a successful Kickstarter in 2013.
+His compositions and arrangements are published with MMHC Music Publications and his own Firth Publications.
+Dr. Klug’s research and other writings, furthermore, appear in Search Journal for New Music and Culture, The Journal of the American Liszt Society, The Philosopher Journal, Janus Head, Philosophical Investigations.
+Dr. Klug’s work is informed by a diverse background: he studied piano performance with Vergie Amendola at UNC, business entrepreneurship as an undergraduate at Long Island University, creative writing with Bharati Mukherjee at the 2004 Southampton College Writer’s Conference, and graphic art with Pam Capozzola in Westhampton Beach, NY.
+A native Long Islander, he is currently based in Phoenix where he serves as a music teacher at BASIS Ahwatukee and enjoys life as a husband and father of three.

 “Wonderful pieces.
-So much power!” – Kanako Koyama, pianist, on Dr. Klug’s Contingency Etudes for solo piano
+So much power!” – Kanako Koyama, pianist

 “The etudes work very well as stand-alone pieces.” – Nicholas Young, pianist